cardoo-finance/integration-doc/index.md

 - **Acquiring** - Receiving car rental fee from customers' bank payment cards and transferring it to the car rental company in scope of the sales agency contract between Cardoo and the car rental company.
 - **Customer** - A person renting a car
 - **Deposit Free** - A service enabling a customer to rent a car without making a security deposit
-- **Issued Guarantee** - A legally binding commitment between Cardoo and a car rental company in accordance with a contract in a context of an Order
+- **Issued Guarantee** - Cardoo’s legally binding commitment to pay to the car rental company the value of possible losses arisen from the respective car rental
-- **Guarantee State** - Our decision regarding guarantee issuance
+- **Guarantee Status** - Cardoo’s guarantee status indicating whether such guarantee has been issued or denied
-- **Order** - An entity, a collection of services in a context of a specified car rental booking
+- **Order** - Cardoo’s Deposit Free service request by a customer with respect to an underlying car rental booking
 - **One-time Order** - A type of order with fixed pickup and drop-off dates and no recurring payments.
-- **Order Approval Process** - Our internal process aimed to determine whether we are willing to issue a Guarantee
+- **Order Approval Process** - Cardoo’s internal procedures related to the customer assessment and resolution on the Guarantee Status
-- **Deposit Free Price Request** - A request to calculate the cost of a Deposit Free service in a context of a specified car rental parameters
+- **Deposit Free Price Request** - A request to calculate the price of the Deposit Free service with respect to the specified car rental parameters

 ## Flow Overview <a name="flow-overview"></a>